lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 ### `let`

 Thus far, we've seen that JavaScript only has some strange niche behaviors which expose block scope functionality.
-If that were all we had, and *it was* for many, many years, then block scoping would not be terribly useful to the JavaScript developer.
+If that were all we had, and *it was* for many, many years, then block scoping would not be __terribly__(very) useful to the JavaScript developer.

 Fortunately, ES6 changes that, and introduces a new keyword `let` which sits alongside `var` as another way to declare variables.

 The `let` keyword attaches the variable declaration to the scope of whatever block (commonly a `{ .. }` pair) it's contained in.
-In other words, `let` implicitly hijacks any block's scope for its variable declaration.
+In other words, `let` implicitly __hijacks__(control) any block's scope for its variable declaration.

 ```js
 var foo = true;